patternfly/training-scenarios/html-css/variable-naming-principles/step2-instructions.md

 Global custom properties follow these rules:

+In PatternFly, global properties follow this general formula: `--pf-global--concept--PropertyCamelCase--modifier--state.`
-* They are prefixed with the word `global` and follow the formula `--pf-global--concept--PropertyCamelCase--modifier--state.`
+ * They are prefixed with the word `global`
  * a `concept` is something like a `spacer` or `main-title`.
  * a `PropertyCamelCase` is something like `BackgroundColor` or `FontSize`.
  * a `modifier` is something like `sm`, or `lg`.